mcdemarco/prepub/README.md

 ### 1.1.0

-Add some passage header options and move the start passage to the beginning of the story.
+Add some passage header options including shuffling, and move the start passage to the beginning of the story.

 ### 1.0.1